hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/04_THE_SCHOOL_AND_THE_COLLEGE.md

 College education, if possible) to popular control.
 He regarded the spread of education as a preparation for the national struggle.
-He saw that though the Bureau^ crats were not wiUing to entrust to the children of the soil an iota of real political or military power, still they could be persuaded to part with educational control if we were persistent and enterprising enough.
+He saw that though the Bureau^ crats were not willing to entrust to the children of the soil an iota of real political or military power, still they could be persuaded to part with educational control if we were persistent and enterprising enough.
 They